 a local football field.
 Most recently, Restoration has been promoting bike share as a convenient transportation tool with numerous mobility, health and financial benefits.
 Efforts include:

 - Citi Bike: With 36 Citi Bike stations in Bedford-Stuyvesant, Restoration is working to promote equitable bike access and usage among Bed-Stuy’s largely minority and low income residents.
 Restoration's Brooklyn Bike Brigade facilitate events, education and bike rides throughout the community in order to familiarize residents with Citi Bike and its many benefits.
 To purchase a Citi Bike annual membership visit citibikenyc.com or email us at firstname.lastname@example.org to find out about additional discounts.

-- Free spring and summer bike rides with Restoration and its community partners twice weekly on Wednesdays and Saturdays from May through October.
-Hosted throughout Bed-Stuy and Brooklyn.
-Check out the Restoration calendar for times and locations.
+- Free twice weekly guided bike rides depart Restoration Plaza each Wednesday and Saturday from May through October.
+Check out our calendar for times and routes.

 - Thanks to efforts by Restoration, Motivate, the operators of the Citi Bike program, NYC Department of Transportation (DOT), and NYC Department of Health and Mental Hygiene (DOHMH), Citi Bike ridership in Bedford-Stuyvesant increased by 56% from March 2015 to December 2016.
 Read the full report on Bringing Equitable Bike Share to Bed-Stuy here!

 - Major community events hosted by Restoration and our partners include bike safety workshops, helmet fittings, and giveaways.
 Check out our calendar for event times and locations.